 Before I explain some of the problems that balloons can cause, allow me to briefly share about the two different materials that they are made from.

-Although considered “bio-degradable”, laytex balloons will take anywhere from 4 months to 6 years to completely degrade.
-That leaves a whole lot of time for them to enter into storm drains, litter the streets, fall into the ocean, or end up in the stomach of an animal where they definitely don’t belong.
-In fact, one study shared by the Environmental Nature Center found that balloons floating in seawater deteriorate at much slower rates and retain there elasticity even after a year.
-Outside of the balloon itself, the string they are often attached to also possess a direct threat to wildlife, both terrestrial and marine species.
+Although considered “bio-degradable:, laytex balloons will take anywhere from 4 months to 6 years to completely degrade.
+That leaves a whole lot of time for them to enter into storm drains, litter the streets, fall into the ocean, or end up in the stomach of an animal.
+In fact, one study shared by the Environmental Nature Center found that balloons floating in seawater deteriorate at much slower rates and retain there elasticity, even after 12 months.
+Outside of the balloon itself, the string they are usually attached to also possess a direct threat to wildlife – both terrestrial and marine species.

 This shiny material is definitely not bio-degradable and is made with a metallic material originally designed for use with the US space program.
 These are the type of balloons that are often made into big numbers, letters, or shapes of unique kinds.
 Because of their metallic nature, mylar balloons are capable of causing power outages, fires, and other dangers when coming into contact with power lines and electrical currents.

 In fact, mylar balloons have posed such a threat to electrical poles and communities that California (among many other states) has enacted a law banning their release into the air.
 How about that?
 This law also includes that mylar balloons must be tied to individual weights to prevent them from floating away freely or in large groups.
 Because as Southern California Edison has shared, for the third straight year there has been a record number of metallic-balloon caused power outages in California – with 1,094 alone last year.
 (Click the last link to see one causing extreme damage to a power line.)

 Want to learn more about California’s balloon laws?
 Check out California Penal Code section 653.1.